A friend asked me a challenging question. I looked down as she waited on my answer, wondering what to say.

 Mental health struggles still carry a stigma in our society, but statistics show nearly one our of every five Americans suffer from mental illness each year.
 That’s approximately 42.5 million Americans each year.

-This time of year, those numbers rise.
-The “Christmas blues,” are often actually seasonal affective disorder—a kind of season-based depression commonly called “winter depression.”
+This time of year, those numbers rise with seasonal affective disorder—a kind of season-based depression commonly called “winter depression.”
 This kind of mental illness affects 10 million Americans, and experts estimate that an additional 10 to 20 percent suffer from “mild” seasonal affective disorder.

 So if you experience mental illness, you’re not alone.

 And I’ve learned that God uses these sufferings to transform us, and those around us, into looking a little more like Christ.

 The hard times teach us to rely solely on God.

 During the ups and downs of living with bipolar disorder, the one constant reliable source of hope and peace has been God.
 Family has been supportive, friends have been there for me, but Jesus is the one whose presence was always felt, and who guided me through difficult times.

 In my most depressed state, it was God who kept me moving forward, even though I felt like giving into despair at times.

 When you rely solely on Jesus, and draw closer to him, you grow to be more like Christ.
 Paul illustrates how weakness can be viewed in a positive light in this passage: